bganne/git-scripts/README.md

 	`git imap-send` which is broken on my Debian testing for some unknown reason (it keeps trying doing webdav stuff...)
 -	`git-smtp-send`: send patches over smtp(s).

+I also add my gitconfig and gitignore base files.